All Co-op fresh beef and chilled prepared meals containing beef are 100% British, sourced from farms in England, Scotland, Wales and Northern Ireland.

 Why buy British beef?

-Britain's beef industry is the envy of the world: breeding from livestock and genetics from our native breeds are much sought after by farmers in other countries.
+- Britain’s beef industry is the envy of the world.
+Breeding from our livestock and genetics from breeds native to Britain are much sought after by farmers in other countries.

 How tell if the meat is British

 Beef labelled 'British' must come from animals born, reared and slaughtered within the UK.
 If you are not buying direct from a farmer you might find it helpful to look for a quality mark.
 These mean that all stages of the food chain have been independently checked to ensure that they meet the required standards.

 The primary standards for beef is as follows.